LeimLarissa/Baltic-German-Intelligentsia/README.md

 - [x] I want to remove the additional spaces and create better source materials.
 - [x] I want to create an overview for the errors detected and removed for each document.

+Task 2: Extract names from membership-lists.
+Status = **in preparation**
+- [ ] I need to identify within the text that includes the membership list.
+- [ ] I need to make sure that information is not lost by a line break.
+- [ ] I want to extract the following metadata if available: Year, Society, Fullname, Profession, Location, Membership Status.
+- [ ] I want all extract membership data in one .csv-file.

 ### Sources
 Abbr.   | Learned Society   | Title of Publication | Location| Timespan     | Database | Rights
 --------|-------------------|----------------------|---------|--------------|----------|-------